Two essential fatty acids and GLA

-Bio-Omega 3&6 is a dietary supplement in the form of soft gelatin capsules with a combination of Borage oil and fish oil.
-Each capsule contains 360 mg of gamma linolenic acid (GLA) and 140 mg of fish oil.
-In addition, a small amount of arachidonic acid.
-Both GLA and Omega-3 fatty acids in the Bio-Omega 3&6 are in the form of free fatty acids.
-Bio-Omega 3&6 capsules are soft and easy to swallow and because of the free fatty acids they have a good bioavailability in the body.
+Bio-Omega 3&6 is a dietary supplement with soft gelatin capsules that contain a combination of borage oil and fish oil.
+Each capsule contains 360 mg of gamma-linolenic acid (GLA) and 140 mg of fish oil.
+There is also a small amount of arachidonic acid.
+The omega-3 fatty acids in Bio-Omega 3&6 are in the form of easily absorbed free fatty acids.
+The GLA is in triglyceride form.
+Bio-Omega 3&6 capsules are soft and easy to swallow.

 High bioavailability with free fatty acids

-Bio-Omega 3&6 has an extraordinarily high bioavailability.
-This is because all of the fatty acids in the product are in the form of free fatty acids.
-Fatty acids are usually in the form of triglycerides, which must first be digested and broken down into "free" fatty acids in the intestine before they can be absorbed into the body.
-This is done with the aid from the digestive enzyme lipase.
-In Bio-Omega 3&6 the fatty acids are already split up and therefore readily absorbed from the intestine without the help of the body's digestive enzymes.
-This is especially beneficial for people with reduced fat absorption.
+Bio-Omega 3&6 has an extraordinarily high degree of bioavailability.
+This is because the omega-3 fatty acids in the product are in their free form.
+Normally, fatty acids occur in the form of triglycerides that must be digested first and broken down into "free" fatty acids in the intestine before the body can absorb them.
+This digestive decomposition is handled by an enzyme called lipase.
+In Bio-Omega 3&6, the fatty acids have already been split up.
+Because this digestive step has been by-passed, the fatty acids are ready to be absorbed directly in the small intestine.
+This is especially beneficial for people with impaired fat absorption.

 Difficult to overdose

-Bio-Omega 3&6 is difficult to overdose, as normal ingestion of common fatty acids in our diet far exceeds the content from the capsules.
-An infant gets a large amount of GLA through breast milk.
+It is difficult to overdose on Bio-Omega 3&6.
+The amount of fatty acids that we normally get from our diet is far more than the content in the capsules.
+A breastfed infant gets a large amount of GLA from the mother's breast milk.

-Omega-3 fatty acids are a group of vital polyunsaturated fatty acids which are predominantly found in fish, especially fatty fish such as herring, salmon and mackerel.
-Omega 3 fatty acids are essential, meaning important for life because the body can not produce them.
-Two important Omega-3 fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-EPA and DHA supports the function of the brain*, vision* and heart**.
-Omega-3 fatty acids are precursors of prostaglandins of type E3 and E4.
+Omega-3 fatty acids are vital polyunsaturated fatty acids which are mainly found in fish, especially oily fish such as herring, salmon, and mackerel.
+Omega-3 fatty acids are essential, which means they are required for normal health but cannot be synthesized by the body and therefore must be included in the diet.
+Two important omega-3 fatty acids are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+EPA and DHA support the function of the brain*, vision* and heart**.
+Omega-3 fatty acids are precursors of type 3 prostaglandins.